jo-hoe/whisper-make/README.md

 ### Issues

-Some models have an issue that results in the [subtitles going out of sync](https://github.com/openai/whisper/discussions/89).
+Some models have an issue with the [subtitles going out of sync](https://github.com/openai/whisper/discussions/89).
 Use the `--condition_on_previous_text False` parameter to address this issue.

 Here is an example with this parameter and German input video, which will be translated into English subtitles.